 University of the Incarnate Word is a Catholic institution that welcomes to its community persons of diverse backgrounds, in the belief that their respectful interaction advances the discovery of truth, mutual understanding, self-realization, and the common good.

 The Athletics Academic Advisor will provide academic assistance for student-athletes with an emphasis on graduation while sustaining academic eligibility.
 This position is responsible for providing academic advising to student-athletes with a goal of academic retention and student success.
 The position serves as the secondary advisor for all student-athletes.
-The candidate will provide one-on-one help to student-athletes in the areas of career services, time management, and study skills.
+The Athletics Academic Advisor will provide one-on-one help to student-athletes in the areas of career services, time management, and study skills.

 1. Develop degree plans; advise and register; monitors academic progress; sends out and reviews progress reports; refer to tutor and other student support services as needed.
 2. Carry out academic programs for student athletes including NCAA compliance and retention.
 3. Meet one-on-one with at-risk students to monitor and support their academic progress, assist in administering NCAA academic compliance, continuing eligibility, and academic enhancement programs for student athletes.
 4. Monitor students registration to ensure student continue to be enrolled in appropriate classes.
 5. Advise student on appropriate majors and careers opportunities.
 6. Assist and advise student-athletes in identifying and evaluating their academic problems.
 7. Create a comprehensive academic plan for each student and develop a process for tracking the progress of each student.
 8. Provide transfer articulations and registration assistance to new and continuing students.
 9. Implement intervention strategies and communicate the outcomes to appropriate constituents.
 10. Assist in the development and facilitation of student-athlete workshops.
 11. Work as a team with the advisors from the Student Success Department, as well as faculty advisors to maintain a seamless advising process.
 12. Perform other duties as assigned by the Director.